ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 ## Editor Instance

-In most cases there is no need to break the encapsulation provided by the CKEditor 4 Vue component as the editor configuration and event handlers can be configured with the component's properties.
+In most cases there is no need to break the encapsulation provided by the CKEditor 4 Vue component as the editor configuration and event handlers can be configured with the component's directives.
 However, if you need access to the {@linkapi CKEDITOR.editor} object, you can use the `editor` property of the component's instance:

 ```js
 component.instance.getData();